 - Fittings with removable frame, where you have access to the LED casing and the driver, leaving the frame intact in the ceiling.(see illustration & video below)

-- Try staying away from Tri-tones or multi tones ones for the time being, they tend to have a short lifespan.
+- Try staying away from Tri-tones or multi tones ones for the time being, they tend to have a short lifespan (at the point of writing).
 Another drawback is also if it does not remember your most commonly used tone, which happens to be the last setting.

 Similarly to the surface mounted fixtures discussed earlier, you may be considering the use of spotlight type fittings (see illustration below) too:

 THREECUBES RECOMMENDS: Go with fixtures with removable/replaceable bulbs.
 That way, when the LED gives way, you need not to remove the entire casing (in the case of integrated LED) for replacement, or have problems finding similar fittings with the same size for your cut out in the ceiling, yes- they are not standard in size.